NickESouter/fMRI-Computing-Footprint/README.md

 ### Featquery_extract.py

 This Python script extracts the mean t-statistics in each ROI for each subject for a given package.
 The 'package' variable at the top of this script should be appropriately updated to be either 'FSL', 'SPM', or 'fMRIPrep'.
 Specifically, this script finds Featquery reports generated during the above package-specific scripts, and pulls out the relevant values.
 All are placed into a single file corresponding to a given package.

+## Group_processing

+These scripts were used to set up input for figures or to report information about group-level output files.

+### Dice_coeff.py

+This script generates metrics used in Supplementary Table 5, including the the size of thresholded group-level output for each package, the dice coefficient with the relevant contrast for each other package, and the percentage of non-zero voxels which fall outside of the MNI brain mask template.

+### Group_merge.sh

+This script was used to merge together thresholded group-level files for the creation of Figure 3.
+The same function is applied to both contrasts for each combination of two packages.

 [1]: https://openneuro.org/datasets/ds000030/versions/1.0.0
 [2]: https://osf.io/cdq6y/